bosun-monitor/bosun/configuration.md

 ### notification

 A notification is a chained action to perform.
 The chaining continues until the chain ends or the alert is acknowledged.
 At least one action must be specified. `next` and `timeout` are optional.
-Notifications are independent of each other and executed in concurrently (if there are many notifications for an alert, one will not block another).
+Notifications are independent of each other and executed concurrently (if there are many notifications for an alert, one will not block another).

 * body: overrides the default POST body.
 The alert subject is passed as the templates `.` variable.
 The `V` function is available as in other templates.
 Additionally, a `json` function will output JSON-encoded data.
 * next: name of next notification to execute after timeout.
 Can be itself.
 * timeout: duration to wait until next is executed.
 If not specified, will happen immediately.
 * contentType: If your body for a POST notification requires a different Content-Type header than the default of `application/x-www-form-urlencoded`, you may set the contentType variable.
+* runOnActions: Exclude this notification from action notifications.
+Notifications will be sent on ack/close/forget actions using a built-in template to all root level notifications for an alert, *unless* the notification specifies `runOnActions = false`.

 #### actions